mariosotil/river-framework/README.md

 - Has an object cache
 - To reduce impact on replication, if you set a field with a new value, it checks if it is different before change it.

-### About the wrapper for IBM Notes:

-- Supports only five basic elements to work with a Notes database (session, database, document, view, iterator)
-- Anyway, you can still use the native Java library to do things like modify the ACL or work with RichText items.
-- Supports local and remote sessions (DIIOP)
-- Auto recycling of Notes objects
-- Supports field size > 32K
-- Good to develop standalone Java programs, Servlets or XPages programs

-### About the wrapper for OpenNTF Domino:

-- Takes advantage of this great library developed by [OpenNTF](http://www.openntf.org/main.nsf/project.xsp?r=project/OpenNTF%20Domino%20API)
-- The auto recycling is managed by OpenNTF Domino API
-- Supports field size > 32K
-- Good to develop standalone Java programs, Servlets or XPages programs

 ## Getting Started

 Please, follow the instructions from this [gist](https://gist.github.com/mariosotil/997ffc46a330537d0165)

 ## Demo

 Demos as Eclipse projects of stand-alone Java programs are in this GitHub [repo](https://github.com/mariosotil/river-framework-demo).

 ## Download

 You can download the binaries as Jar libraries from the [OpenNTF website](http://www.openntf.org/main.nsf/project.xsp?r=project/River%20Framework/releases/) or the [Maven repository](http://mvnrepository.com/artifact/org.riverframework).

 ## Maven